Ritika-Bitcot/agent_poc/README.md

 ## Development

-The codebase follows a modular architecture:
+The codebase follows a modular architecture with SOLID principles:

 - **Tools**: Implemented as LangChain tools with proper schemas
-- **Prompts**: Structured prompts with JSON schema enforcement
+- **Prompts**: Comprehensive prompts with detailed instructions and examples
-- **Memory**: Conversation memory with cleanup capabilities
+- **Memory**: PostgreSQL-based conversation memory with automatic cleanup
-- **Models**: Pydantic models for request/response validation
+- **Models**: Pydantic models for request/response validation and type safety
-- **API**: FastAPI with proper error handling and documentation
+- **API**: FastAPI with centralized error handling and consistent responses
+- **Agent Factory**: Refactored with helper functions following single responsibility principle

 ## Notes